0xmic/system-design/src/client-server-model/README.md

 # Client Server Model
+The client-server model describes how a server provides resources and services to one or more clients.
+Examples of servers include web servers, mail servers, and file servers.
+Each of these servers provide resources to client devices, such as desktop computers, laptops, tablets, and smartphones.
+Most servers have a one-to-many relationship with clients, meaning a single server can provide resources to multiple clients at one time.

+A client doesn't necessarily know _what_ the server is, it just knows that it can request information from it.
+Behind the scenes, a client does a DNS query to determine the IP address of the server needed in order to request information from it.

+A server usually listens to requests on specific ports.
+Any machine that has a distinct IP address has ~16k ports that programs can listen to.
+As a client, you have to specify the port that you want to communicate on.
+Most clients know the port that they should use depending on the protocol that is being used.
+For example, if a client is trying to speak to a server with HTTP, it uses port 80.
+A client using HTTPS uses port 443.

 ## Key Terms
 ### Client
 A machine or process that requiests data or service from a server.

 Note that a single machine or piece of software can be oth a client and a server at the same time.
 For instance, a single machine could act as a server for end users and as a client for a database.
+Once a client has a server's IP address, it can send an HTTP request to request information.
+That request includes the IP address of the client, which allows the server to know what IP address to send the response.

 ### Server
 A machine or process that provides data or service for a client, usually by listening for incoming netowrk calls.

 Note that a single machine or piece of software can be both a client and a server at the same time.
-For isntance, a single machine could act as a server for end users and as a client for a database.
+For instance, a single machine could act as a server for end users and as a client for a database.

 ### Client-Server Model
 The paradigm by which modern systems are designed, which consists of clients requesting data or service from servers and servers providing data or service to clients.